 Worldview Essay Contest, held in honor of László Tokés.

-essay that engages with a topic or issue that is of interest to you from
+an essay that engages with a topic or issue that is of interest

-the perspective of your Christian faith.
-You may engage a contemporary
+to you from the perspective of your Christian faith.
+You may engage

-issue or an historical event or development with contemporary relevance.
+a contemporary issue or an historical event or development with

-Examples of issues include: poverty, race relations, healthcare, consumerism,
+contemporary relevance.
+Examples of issues include: poverty, race

-along with the application of a biblical Christian worldview to the issue.
+itself along with the application of a biblical Christian worldview

-(To read more about a Christian worldview, see shaded section below.)
+to the issue.
+(To read more about a Christian worldview, see shaded

-Your essay may be an adaptation of a paper that you have already
+section below.)
+Your essay may be an adaptation of a paper that

-To be eligible to apply, you must be a junior or senior who plans
+the posted deadline.
+To be eligible to apply, you must be a junior or

 - MS Word document/ Title page should include: